ekulbyrnes/Melbourne-Mouse-Movement-Detection-in-Videos/movement_detector/README.md

 ## Usage

-1. Install opencv
+1. Install pythonopencv `sudo apt-get install python-opencv`
-2. Configure the import line to where you built the opencv binaries.
-3. Run via `python opt_flow2.py video.mp4`
+2. Run via `python opt_flow2.py <video.mp4>`

+This will produce a <video.csv> output file consisting of 4 columns

+`[Frame Number, Minute, Second, Maximum Displacement]`

+Frame number - sequential order of the frame in the video Minute, second - timepoint the frame corresponds to based on 25fps calculation Maximum Displacement - metric describing the magnitude of the biggest displacement vector calculated in the frame